USC QB Caleb Williams voted AP Player of the Year - WHIZ News

 USC is enjoying its best season since the tenure of former coach Pete Carroll, and the Trojans now have their first AP Player of the Year since those glory days.
 Quarterback Matt Leinart won the award in 2004, and tailback Reggie Bush claimed it the next year.

-Both went on to claim the Heisman Trophy, and Williams is favored to claim USC’s record eighth as the school’s first finalist since 2005.
+Both went on to claim the Heisman, and Williams is favored to win USC’s record eighth as the school’s first finalist since 2005.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25